truth-josstice/dev1002_assessment03/README.md

 ### Privileges & Tokens

 **Admin**:
 User records have a boolean "is_admin" column, defaulting to false on the creation of their account.

-Users will be given a token upon login to their account
+**Token**:
+All routes which require a user require an authorization token in the header.

+**Visitors**:
-Anyone who accesses the site can see gyms and all related entities.
+Anyone who accesses the site access areas not requirign a token.

 ---